muchweb/docker-log.io-arch/README.md

+# What is "log.io"?

+Log.io is Real-time log monitoring in your browser.
+Read more here: (http://logio.org/)[http://logio.org/].

-# Log.io server docker image
+# How to use this image

 ## Running